 NOTE 1: The UE does not log the RA information in the RA report if the triggering event of the random access is consistent UL LBT on SpCell as specified in TS 38.321 [6].

+NOTE 2: If the UE is an eRedCap UE and if the UE supports the delivery of RA report, the maxRAReport is set to 2.